-- Continuation of operations beyond 2031 (for a period of 25 years from the date of approval, nominally to 2050) using existing and approved but not constructed infrastructure and supporting site services. - Continuation of and extension to underground mining within the Cadia East and Ridgeway mining areas, and associated changes in subsidence surface expression. - The continued emplacement of tailings from ore processing over the life of the continued operations within existing approved storage facilities and an extension of the existing Southern Tailings Storage Facility (STSF) - Development of an additional water storage on Cadiangullong Creek (known as the South Water Storage) to provide improved security of water supply. - Realignment of portions of Panuara Road and Cadia Road to maintain public safety and account for the above project features. - Changes to site infrastructure and facilities to enable ongoing mining operations.
+- Continuation of operations beyond 2031 (for a period of 25 years from the date of approval, nominally to 2050) using existing and approved but not constructed infrastructure and supporting site services. - Continuation of and extension to underground mining within the Cadia East and Ridgeway mining areas, and associated changes in subsidence surface expression. - The continued emplacement of tailings from ore processing over the life of the continued operations within existing approved storage facilities and an extension of the existing Southern Tailings Storage Facility - Realignment of portions of Panuara Road and Cadia Road to maintain public safety and account for the above project features. - Changes to site infrastructure and facilities to enable ongoing mining operations.